Skip to content

 • href (optional) makes the text a hyperlink with the given URL.

-• title (optional) adds an SVG <title> element to the element, giving it "hover text" and a description for screen-readers and other assistive technologies.
+• title (optional) adds an SVG <title> element to the leaf, giving it "hover text" and a description for screen-readers and other assistive technologies.

-• class (optional) is additional classes to apply to the element.
-Terminal will also have the 'terminal' class added.
-If you add the class 'optional-path' here, a different color will be used for the background.
+• class (optional) is for applying additional classes to the leaf.
+For example, if you add the class 'optional-path', a different color will be used for the background.
+See the Cascading Style Sheets page explaining the four provided classes.

 Explicit Example